 > Back to Publications

-by Marjorie G. Driver (Editor), Victor F. Mallada (Translator)
+Marjorie G. Driver (Editor), Victor F. Mallada (Translator)

 crown, being most famous for his botanical research.
 Heading the scientific expedition

 under the auspices of King Carlos III, he sailed across the world collecting data

 in different countries, which eventually led him to the Mariana Islands in 1792.
 After

 spending twelve days on Guam, he observed both the geological and zoological aspects

 of Fort Santo Angel, a small fortification at the entrance to Umatac Bay.
 Shortly